-->

 But nothing could reach me.
 Nothing could make this hurt less.
 All I thought was: I am supposed to continue life after this?
 Isn’t it too impossible with the heart that will carry great pain all my life?
 Also how?
 Someone should tell me how to continue life after something so heartbreaking like this.

 I thought, maybe with time, the pain would dull.
 That grief would grow tired of tormenting me.
 But days passed, and I remained numb.
-I still cried even when I told myself to let it go because there was nothing I can’t do any more to bring them back.
-I moved through life as if in a fog, my body present but my soul somewhere else—somewhere still clinging to the past, still reaching for hands that would never again hold mine.
+I still cried even when I told myself to let it go because there was nothing I can’t do anymore to bring them back.
+I moved through life as if in a fog, my body present but my soul somewhere else, somewhere still clinging to the past, still reaching for hands that would never again hold mine.

 As I couldn’t rewind time, I would try to do everything I could do, including saying the words I never said.
 Here are the words I’ve been wanting to tell you both, Mom and Dad.
 I regret that I couldn’t say them while staring at your eyes: